| Call Quality Testing in the Contact Centres

 Automated QoS Testing

-- Solution for testing analog 2-wire interfaces (PSTN, ATA, Media Gateway) and WB 4-wire Analog (Balanced headset, PTT, Mobile Phones)
+- Solution for testing analog 2-wire Analog interfaces (PSTN, ATA, Media Gateway) and 4-wire Analog interfaces (Balanced headset, PTT, Mobile Phones)

-- Automatic call control over several networks and supports transmit/capture of voice files in real-time from the various nodes.
+- Automatic call control over several networks with support for transmit/capture of voice files in real-time from various nodes

 - Complete automation with enhanced scripting and remote operation including traffic generation, call control, and automated scheduling of operations